Ethnopharmacy Module: Explore Global Herbal Medicine, Master Safety, Science, and Product Making

 Stay Globally Informed

-Explore how different countries regulate and protect herbal medicine, and engage with key institutions like Kew Gardens, the RCHM, and China Medical University, Taiwan — and broaden your global herbal perspective.
+Explore how different countries regulate and protect herbal medicine, and engage with key institutions like Kew Gardens, the RCHM, and China Medical University, Taiwan.

 Bridge Tradition & Science